Argentina Global Business Entities Guide Slovenia Limited Liability Company

 Is the entity subject to any statutory (external) auditor obligations?

-Medium and large companies, as defined by law, are obliged to have their accounts externally audited each financial year.
+Medium and large companies, as defined by law, must have their accounts externally audited each financial year.

 Requirements to appoint other persons (officers, secretary, internal auditor / accountants).
 If so, what are their functions?
 Are there any residency requirements?